Anglers love Felt sole wading boots for the fantastic traction they provided on incredibly slick surfaces.

 Also, the felt sole wader boots take a long time to dry.
 Had it dried more quickly, the organisms could not survive on its surface, making it less risky.

-These species are the sole reason why felt bottom wading shoes are illegal in many states of America and other countries such as New Zealand.
+why are felt soles illegal?
+Invasive species are the sole reason why felt bottom wading shoes are illegal in many states of America and other countries such as New Zealand.

 Here are some advantages of rubber wading boots.